qiaochloe/bph-site/README.md

 ### Backend
 - [ ] Validate that the guess has not already been submitted before
 - [ ] Automatically convert the guess to uppercase alphabetic characters
-- [ ] Add time-based puzzle unlock system
-- [ ] Display list of puzzles dynamically

 ### Frontend
-- [x] Redesign the login page to look more like the registration page
 - [ ] Add React hooks to update "login" to "logout" on the top right corner when the user is logged in

 ## By Brown Puzzlehunt